Post-Care Rituals by Rabbi Cantor Menachem Toren

 Be prepared for a fussy baby.
 The initial healing time is the first two days.
-There are risks along with benefits to this and any surgical procedure.
-Risks may include bleeding and infection.
+There are risks, along with benefits, to this, and any surgical procedure.
+Risks of the circumcision ceremony may include bleeding and infection.

 You should apply a sterile gauze pad treated with a good amount of ointment for approximately five days.
 If the gauze pad sticks, leave it alone until it comes off by itself.
 Place a new gauze pad with ointment on top of the old one, and after a few diaper changes, both should come off.

 Blood will stain the gauze pad and the diaper.
 The size and intensity of the stain should decrease after each diaper change.
 If the bleeding continues, apply direct pressure with a sterile gauze pad for 15-20 minutes, which should stop the bleeding.
 In rare cases, if bleeding does not stop, call the pediatrician immediately.
 Your baby should have a wet diaper within a few hours of the circumcision.
 You may resume the baby's regular routine and treat him normally.
 Sponge bathe him until the penis is healed.
 After about a week when the penis is healed, you may immerse the baby in the bath, if the umbilical cord is also healed.

 After a week, no further gauze is needed.
 You may continue to apply ointment as needed to help the healing.
 Each child is different, as is the technique used in circumcision, so every healing process is unique.
 The head of the penis should remain completely revealed.